 Even a freshwater Jet Ski fatality can often be handled under federal maritime law, but it’s always advisable to analyze all of the competing factors to determine whether it’s better to invoke federal maritime law or to proceed under state wrongful death statutes.
 Whatever the circumstances of your claim, you can rely on us to pursue and locate the necessary evidence, wherever in the world it might be found.

 Helping You Move On

-For specific advice about your rights in a fatal boating accident, we encourage you to contact one of the experienced Oakland, Long Beach and San Diego maritime wrongful death attorneys at Brodsky Micklow Bull & Weiss LLP.
-Contact our attorneys by calling 510-268-6180 or toll free at 855-SEA-SOS1.
+For specific advice about your rights in a fatal boating accident, we encourage you to contact one of the experienced maritime wrongful death attorneys at Brodsky Micklow Bull & Weiss LLP.
+Contact us online or by calling us toll free at 855-272-5380.